DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 When he fell into depths of black pyramid, he definitely saw it.
 A sword that shine like a sun, surrounded by demon masses.
 And that feeling of desperation as he was trying to reach out the sword.
-This is all that Kay could remember.
+This is all that Kai could remember.

 "Well...
 I wouldn't say I cannot understand your feelings" _TL Note:_ this is a bit confusing まあ……その気持ちがないわけじゃないけど

 Why Sid's sword could be inside demons graveyard?
 While it certainly a mystery, without a doubt that _shining sword_ is definitely fits a description of Sid's legendary sword.
-Though the only who believes in it is Kay himself.
+Though the only who believes in it is Kai himself.

 "Even if I to tell you about it, you'd only tease me about it"